 Every automotive worker who’s ever been exposed to asbestos has a health risk.
 It depends on the amount of asbestos particles a worker is exposed to and exposure duration.
 This determines the risk degree but is not categorically conclusive.

-There are two classifications for asbestos exposure:
+There are 2 classifications of asbestos exposure: